 Check the FAQs.

 All the talks will be over Zoom.
-To join a talk please use the following information: Meeting ID 926 1140 2828 and the Passcode is the smallest positive integer that can be written as the sum of two cubes in two different ways.
+To join a talk please use the following information: Meeting ID 926 1140 2828 and the Passcode is 1729.

 Click on the title to view the slides (if they are available).